Skip to product information

 1. Introduction

-The Keyes 2021 New DIY Electronic Brick Joystick Module is a sensor designed for directional input and analog signal control, widely used in gaming controllers, robotic motion systems, and other interactive projects.
-Manufactured with eco-friendly materials, the module ensures both safety and durability.
+The Keyes 2021 new DIY electronic joystick module is a sensor for inputting direction and analog signals, widely used in game control, robot motion, and other interactive projects.
+The module is made with environmentally friendly materials, ensuring safety and durability.

 2. Features

-- Broad Compatibility: Compatible with various controllers like Arduino and Raspberry Pi for easy project development.
+• Wide compatibility : Compatible with various controllers such as Arduino and Raspberry Pi, facilitating development.

 3. Specifications